idontnow/installers-4-lutris/sanity-aikens-artifact/README.md

       the patched client.dll and cshell.dll files (from step 2);
       SanityUS_NOCD.xdelta OR SanityEU_NOCD.xdelta (from step 3, depending on the version you have);
                To:
      The /lithtech/ folder where the sanity.exe is located.
-Backup or overwrite the original client.dll file.
+Overwrite the original client.dll file.

       ****  6. Open a Terminal/Command Prompt from your /lithtech/ folder and run the xdelta3 patch command: